 This may seem complicated, but the reality is quite simple.
 Often, before you get to visit the Secret Place, your desire for Jesus may need to be stirred up.
 We can stir up desire for visits with Him by reading the Gospels (Matthew, Mark, Luke, and John) that speak of His time on Earth.
 We can also look elsewhere in the New Testament, but it may take some effort on our part:

 Brothers, I count not myself to have apprehended: but this one thing I do, forgetting those things which are behind, and reaching forth to those things which are before, I press toward the mark for the prize of the high calling of God in Christ Jesus.
 (Philippians 3:13-14 AKJV)

 Paul, who wrote more than half of the books in the New Testament, counted all he knew as nothing.
 He urged believers to leave their old ways, the ways of the world behind.
 They needed to press forward toward the job, the calling the Lord had for them.
 This is a choice we must make: that whatever God created and designed us to be, whatever job He needs for us to do, we shall do it.

 All of us, then, who are mature should take such a view of things.
 And if on some point you think differently, that too God will make clear to you.
 (Philippians 3:15 ESV)

-If your desire for a deeper relationship Lord is lacking, ask God about this topic.
+If your desire for a deeper relationship with the Lord is lacking, talk to God about it with sincere honesty.
 Let Him make His will clear to you.

 Here are a few things that may help: